jgnewman/quartermaster/README.md

 - [Toast](#toast)
 - [Toggle](#toggle)

-TODO: Better outline state for tabbing through menu items
-TODO: Can we open submenus when tabbing to them?
-TODO: When DatePicker is done, update documentation.

 ### Alert
 Places a colored box with an alert icon in one of three forms: `info`, `danger`, or `warning`.
 The content of the alert box can be specified with either `text` or `children`.